404Dealer/PatchBay/README.md

 - ✅ Explicit **patent license** to users and contributors.
 - 📌 Obligations: include the **LICENSE** text and a **NOTICE** file (if present) when redistributing binaries/source; keep copyright notices.

-> Why Apache for Patchbay?
-It keeps adoption friction low (like MIT) and is often preferred by enterprises because of the patent grant.
-Great for an open‑core SaaS.

 **Next steps** (repo hygiene):
 - Add `LICENSE` with Apache‑2.0 text (top‑level).